anujpatel2122/project_group_5/README.md

-# Internet Users Dataset
+# Salaries Dataset

-This dataset provides information about the number of internet users in various countries and regions over multiple years.
+This dataset provides information about the expirence level, job titles, salary, employee reisdence, employment type, salary currency,salary in usd of the data scientist

 ## Dataset Description